stanwood/handbook/README.md

 # Goals

+We employ the OKR goal system invented at Intel and popularised by Google by John Doerr.

+To read more on the process and background on goal setting, read [Measure what Matters](https://www.amazon.com/Measure-What-Matters-Google-Foundation/dp/0525536221)

-## Company 2019
+## Company OKRs 2019

-### 1. Grow
+### Objective 1: Grow

-- Funnel (hours offered) +400% (6 m€) @sales
+- Key result: Funnel (hours offered in quotes according to Hubspot) +400% (6 m€) @sales
-- Revenue +100% (4 m€) @sales
+- Key result: Revenue +100% (4 m€) @sales
-- Profitability 30% EBIT margin @dev_teams @pms
+- Key result: Profitability 30% EBIT margin @dev_teams @pms

-### 2. Delight clients
+### Objective 2: Delight clients

-- Customer satisfaction 90% (NPS) @pms
+- Key result: Customer satisfaction 90% (NPS) @pms
-- Sprint goals hit 90% @squads
+- Key result: Sprint goals hit (90% of tickets passed QA Friday 2 am) @squads
-- Production and client bugs < 1% of total tickets @squads
+- Key result: Production and client reported bugs < 1% of total tickets @squads

-### 3. Become the authority on digital business and remote work
+### Objective: 3.
+Become the authority on digital business and remote work

-- 200 social posts @karinkleist
+- Key result: 200 social posts @karinkleist
-- 10,000 social followers @karinkleist
+- Key result: 10,000 social followers across facebook, twitter, linkedin and instagram @karinkleist
-- 12 presentations at conventions @hanneskl
+- Key result: 12 presentations held at events @hanneskl

-### 4. Calm our operations
+### Objective 4: Calm our operations

-- Reduce the stress level (measured via a multi-question survey) of the company by 50% @hanneskl
+- Key result: Reduce the stress level (measured via a multi-question survey) of the company by 50% @hanneskl
-- Reduce the number of Toggl tasks / hour by 50% @hanneskl
+- Key result: Reduce the number of Toggl tasks / hour by 50% @hanneskl

-## Squads
+## Squad OKRs

-#### Objective 1: Profitability
+### Objective 1: Profitability

-- Key result 1: More than 50% squad profit margin
+- Key result 1: More than 50% project profit margin
 - Key result 2: More than 4 weeks worth of work for the devs in approved backlog

-#### Objective 2: Reliability & Quality
+### Objective 2: Reliability & Quality

 - Key result 1: Less than 10% of tickets left in the backlog for a sprint on Friday 02:00 (past QA)
 - Key result 2: Less than 1% of all tickets are major production and client reported bugs
 - Key result 3: Less than 1% crash rate on production apps latest version

-#### Objective 3: Delight client
+### Objective 3: Client communication

-##### Key results:
+- Key result 1: Respond to client mails ø 2h.
+Measured via Hubspot stats.

-1. Respond to client mails ø 2h, 100% within 1 workday.
-Measured via hubspot stats.
+- Key result 2: Responded to client mails 100% within 1 workday.
+Measured via Hubspot stats.
-Log all client communication in hubspot and connect your inbox.
-2. All active clients the PMs fill out a form from hubspot once a week to answer:
-Did you update the client about: budget, about blocker, about progress?
+- Key result 3: For all active clients the PMs fill out a form in Hubspot once a week to answer: Did you update the client about: budget, about blocker, about progress?
-3. After each major release, the client gets a short mail with asking for *Net Promoter Score* survey.
-Goal Score above 8.

 # Responsibilities